h2oai/tutorials/Driverless AI/image-processing-in-driverless-ai/image-processing-in-driverless-ai.md

 The Image Vectorizer transformer utilizes pre-trained ImageNet models to convert a column with an image path or URI ((Uniform Resource Identifier)) to an embeddings (vector) representation that is derived from the last global average pooling layer of the model.
 The resulting vector is then used for modeling in Driverless AI.

+There are several options in the Expert Settings panel that allow you to configure the Image Vectorizer transformer.
+This panel is available from within the experiment page above the Scorer knob.
+Refer to Image Settings for more information on these options.

+Notes:

+This modeling approach supports classification and regression experiments.

+This modeling approach supports the use of mixed data types (any number of image columns, text columns, numeric or categorical columns)

 ## Task 4: Second Approach: Automatic Image Model